sa20632/gee/userManual.md

-5- Cut the affected area, then download it, use it locally.
+5- Cut the affected area, then download it.

 <p align="center">
 <img src="images/6.PNG" />